 Here are some tips to prevent spilled insulin on your skin:

 • Be careful when handling insulin.
 When handling insulin, be mindful of your surroundings and take steps to avoid spills.
-This includes being careful not to drop the vial or syringe, and not overfilling the syringe.
+This includes keeping the vial or syringe and not overfilling the syringe.

 • Store insulin in a safe place where it cannot be spilled.
 Store insulin in a cool, dry place, away from children and pets.
 Make sure the container is closed tightly to prevent spills.